department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/prototype-phase/stem-wizard-update-prototype-research-discussion-guide.md

 **Warm-up Questions**

+1. Which Education benefit do you have?

-1. What type of degree are you pursuing?
+2. What type of degree are you pursuing?

-2. How far through the program are you?
+3. How far through the program are you?

-3. Approximately how many months or years of education benefit do you have remaining?
+4. Approximately how many months or years of education benefit do you have remaining?

-4. [If STEM] Do you have any interest in obtaining a teaching certification after you graduate?
+5. [If STEM] Do you have any interest in obtaining a teaching certification after you graduate?

+Now we're going to shift gears and review a clickable prototype that we’d like to get your feedback on.

+Just so you know, the prototype is a mock-up, rather than a real website.
+This means only certain links have been activated and you’ll see pretend data.
+You’ll not need to enter any data as you go through, in many cases, as soon as you click you'll see an example of what someone might type in the fields.

 **Think Aloud**